stackgrinder/shoestrap-3/README.md

 # [Shoestrap](https://github.com/aristath/shoestrap)

 Shoestrap is a WordPress theme that’s based on [HTML5 Boilerplate](http://html5boilerplate.com/) and [Bootstrap from Twitter](http://twitter.github.com/bootstrap/).
-The logic behind it and a big part of it's code was taken from the amazing [Roots theme](http://rootstheme.com ).
-It is built in a modular way, allowing developers to properly organize their code and templates.
+It is a fork of the amazing [Roots theme](http://rootstheme.com ) so in case you want to learn more about its core features and logic, [visit the rootstheme doc](https://github.com/retlehs/roots/tree/master/doc)

 ## Features